An intrinsic characterization of C*-simplicity: Residually normal subgroups

 \begin{example} In this example we consider the Baumslag-Solitar group $BS(m,n)$ for $|m| \ne |n|$ and $|m|,|n| \geq 2$, defined by

 The cyclic subgroup $\langle a \rangle$ is clearly amenable, and it was observed in \cite{BKKO2014}*{Section 3.7} that it is normalish.
-However, it is easy to check that it is not recurrent.
-In fact, by \cite{HP2011}, $BS(m,n)$ is C*-simple, and hence by Theorem \ref{thm:c-star-simple-iff-no-amenable-recurrent-subgroups} it has no amenable recurrent subgroups. \end{example}
+However, it is easy to check that it is not residually normal.
+In fact, by \cite{HP2011}, $BS(m,n)$ is C*-simple, and hence by Theorem \ref{thm:c-star-simple-iff-no-amenable-residually-normal-subgroups} it has no amenable residually normal subgroups. \end{example}

 \begin{example} In this example we consider Le Boudec's recent example \cite{L2015} of non-C*-simple groups with the unique trace property.

 Let $T$ be a locally finite tree with boundary $\partial T$.
 For a fixed vertex $v$ in $T$, points in $\partial T$ correspond to geodesic rays in $T$ starting at $v$.
 Let $\aut(T)$ denote the automorphism group of $T$, and let $G < \aut(T)$ be a subgroup.